 Kathryn C. Oleson

-Dean of Faculty, Professor of Psychology
+Dean of the Faculty and Professor of Psychology

 Social psychology, interpersonal relations, social cognition